UbiquityRobotics/ubiquity_main/Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

 ### Download and Installing the Ubiquity-Ubuntu-ROS Kernel Image

 The Ubuquity/Ubuntu/ROS Kernel Image is a Ubuntu 14.04LTS Kernel for the ARM7 hard float architecture.
-This image has many Ubuntu and ROS packages preinstalled along with a ROS catkin workspace.
-The primary purpose of this image is to ensure that all of the Ubiquity robot platforms start from a common software base.
+The process described below installs or configures many Ubuntu and ROS packages along with a ROS catkin workspace.
+The purpose is to ensure that all of the Ubiquity robot platforms start from a common software base.

-This kernel image only works for Ubuntu 14.04LTS
+This image only works for Ubuntu 14.04LTS
 (i.e. "Trusty").
+Furthermore, these instructions are written assuming that your laptop/desktop is running at least Ubuntu 14.04.

-The most common way of install the image is to download the image and copy it onto a micro-SD card.
+The most common way of install the image is to download the image to your laptop/desktop and copy it onto a micro-SD card.
 THe micro-SD card is plugged into a Raspberry Pi 2 and the Raspberry Pi 2 is powered up.
 Please do the following steps:

-1. Get a micro-SD card that is at least 4GB is size.
+1. Get a micro-SD card that is at least 8GB is size.
 Frankly, we recommend a minimum of 16GB.

 2. Get either a USB/micro-SD adapter or regular SD to micro-SD card adaptor and plug your micro-SD card into it.

-3. On your laptop/desktop, run the following command on your Ubuntu 14.04LTS kernel from the command line:
+3. On your laptop/desktop, run the following command on your Ubuntu 14.04LTS system from the command line:

         sudo blkid